-We used the same liposomes for treatment of CHO cells and analysed membrane fusion efficiency by flow cytometry using the concentration dependent spectral changes of BODIPY FL.

-This technique allowed the statistical analysis of multiparametric data with high reliability.
-Moreover, it complemented the qualitative analysis of the liposomal uptake processes obtained by fluorescence microscopy.
-Instead of a Förster resonance energy transfer pair (FRET donor and acceptor) only one fluorescence dye, the BODIPY FL-DHPE, with concentration dependent spectral changes was used.
-When the labelled liposomes were internalized by membrane fusion, an intense emission peak appeared in the green spectral range (monomer signal) due to the dilution of the dye within the cellular plasma membrane.
-In the case of endocytic uptake, the BODIPY FL tracer remained at high local concentrations in the endosomes and was able to interact with each other building dimer pairs.
-This interaction influenced their spectral properties resulting in a red-shifted emission peak (dimer signal) that was absent at low concentrations (Figure 2B).
+We used the same liposomes for treatment of CHO cells and analyzed membrane fusion efficiency by flow cytometry using the concentration dependent spectral changes of BODIPY FL, which displayed an additional red-shifted peak at high concentrations21.
+When the labeled liposomes were internalized by membrane fusion an intense emission peak appeared in the green spectral range due to the dilution of the dye within the cellular plasma membrane.
+In the case of endocytic uptake at high local concentrations this dye displayed an additional red-shifted emission peak that was absent at low concentrations (Figure 2B).
 We realized that fusion efficiency increased with increasing zeta potential of liposomes.
-Again, saturation occurred at a DOTAP concentration of about 50 mol %.
+Again, saturation occurred at a DOTAP concentration of about 50 mol%.
 Fusion efficiencies of approximately 90% were reached.

 To explore the role of the positively charged component six different cationic lipids were embedded into FLs containing DOPE, cationic lipid and BODIPY FL-DHPE at a molar ratio of 1/1/0.1 mol/mol.
-These were DMTAP, DOTAP, DOTMA, DOEPC, MVL5, and DC-cholesterol (IUPAC names of lipids are listed in Section 2).
+These were DMTAP, DOTAP, DOTMA, DOEPC, MVL5, and DC-cholesterol (IUPAC names of lipids are listed in Materials and Methods part).
 Hydrodynamic diameters, zeta potentials, and fusion efficiencies of liposomes with CHO cells were determined as described above.
 The results are summarized in Table 1.
 While all liposomes had more or less the same sizes between 140 nm and 215 nm and zeta potentials between +30 mV and +40 mV, fusion efficiencies varied strongly.
 Liposomes containing the cationic lipids DOTAP or DOTMA were able to fuse with CHOs with efficiencies above 90%.
 In contrast to these, liposomes with DMTAP or DOEPC showed efficiencies of only ca. 30%.
 This value was even further reduced to 20% or even 0% in the case of liposomes with MVL5 and DC-cholesterol, respectively (Figure 3).